Cryptocurrency as an Investable Asset Class: Coming of Age: THE SEVEN STYLIZED FACTS OF CRYPTOCURRENCY

-\textbf{Table \ref{tab:FS-FMB}}, Panel A, reports second-step FMB results for the crypto-CAPM, or C-1, model and for the C-4 model of \cite{liu2021accounting}.
-The test assets are the set of 50 portfolios formed using the smart beta strategies described in Fact 4 (see \textbf{Tables \ref{tab:portfolio_strategies_main}} and \textbf{\ref{tab:portfolio_strategies_not_work}}), and the CARB strategy described in Fact 8 (see \textbf{Table \ref{tab:portfolio_strategies_arb}}, Panel B).
+\textbf{Table \ref{tab:FS-FMB}}, Panel A, reports second-step FMB results for the crypto-CAPM, or C-1, model and for the C-4 model of \cite*{liu2021accounting}.
+The test assets are the set of 50 portfolios formed using the smart beta strategies described in stylized fact 2 (see \textbf{Tables \ref{tab:portfolio_strategies_main}} and \textbf{\ref{tab:portfolio_strategies_not_work}}), and the CARB strategy described in stylized fact 5 (see \textbf{Table \ref{tab:portfolio_strategies_arb}}, Panel B).
 As with the classic CAPM, the C-1 model cannot account for the cross-section of average returns.
-By contrast, the C-4 model explains 47.3\% of the cross-sectional variation, and satisfies the restriction of a zero intercept.

-\textbf{Table \ref{tab:FS-FMB}}, Panel B, reports the result of a specification which augments the C-4 model with the single KA-factor based on the Kolmogorov-Arnold architecture of \cite{borri2024one}.
+By contrast, the C-4 model explains 47.3\% of the cross-sectional variation, and satisfies the restriction of a zero intercept. \textbf{Table \ref{tab:FS-FMB}}, Panel B, reports the result of a specification which augments the C-4 model with the single KA-factor based on the Kolmogorov-Arnold architecture of \cite{borri2024one}.
 One can think of this factor as a stand-in that captures a variety of different neural nets.
-The cross-sectional R-squared increases by approximately 25 pp, and the intercept is not statistically different from zero at standard levels.
+The cross-sectional R-squared increases by approximately 25 pp, and the intercept is not statistically different from zero at standard levels. \textbf{Table \ref{tab:FS-FMB}}, Panel C, reports the results from the estimation of the FS-FMB (\citealt{borri2025forward}).
+At each step, we augment the C-4 by one additional higher-order factor ($h_{j}$) which maximizes the adjusted cross-sectional R-squared.
+Higher-order factors include the squared and cubed of the factors in the C-4 model, as well their pair-wise interactions up to order three.
+The procedure selects three higher-order factors.
+The cross-sectional R-squared of the FS-FMB procedure is 70\%, a value very similar to that of the model including the KA-factor.
+In all models, the estimate of the intercept is not statistically different from zero.